dotnet/aspire/src/Components/Aspire.Milvus.Client/README.md

 https://github.com/dotnet/aspire

-_Milvus, and the Milvus logo are used with permission from the Milvus project.
+_*Milvus and the Milvus logo are used with permission from the Milvus project.
 All rights reserved by LF AI & Data foundation_